 This project consists of areas requiring one or more of the following: mechanical thinning and removal of commercial sized trees 10" to 30" diameter breast height (dbh) designated by the Forest Service; mechanical thinning and removal to landings of biomass trees from 4" to 9.9" dbh; and mastication following mechanical thinning.
+Alternative treatments may be considered as described below for Stewardship Work Items 1 and 2.
 Treatments are designed to enhance forest, meadow, and aspen environments, and reduce fuel loading which is leading to a high risk of increased wildfire severity, intensity, and frequency.